DaoCloud/DaoCloud-docs/docs/en/docs/kant/best-practice/develop-device-mapper.md

         }
         ```

-    - 调试需要修改 config.yaml 中的 protocol 字段，填前面定义的协议名称
+    - To debug, modify the protocol field in the config.yaml file to the protocol name defined earlier

         ```yaml
         grpc_server: